Horse Psychology 101

-Someone recently asked me how I know that horses want a leader.
+Someone once asked me how I know that horses want a leader.
 Well, without being a horse, I can't truly know.
 So let's just say it's a functional working hypothesis.

-Which is more humane: a fair, firm, and consistent training/handling program, or coddling the horse, letting the horse call the shots, until one day it bucks you off, you get injured, and the horse is given away?
+Which is more humane: a fair, firm, and consistent training/handling program, or coddling the horse, letting the horse call the shots, until one day it bucks you off, you get injured, and the horse is sent off to the sale barn or euthanized as a dangerous animal?
 Or simply never making any progress with the horse and finally just losing interest and giving him away?

 Learning horsemanship, particularly the leadership part, can be a powerful and sometimes difficult inner journey for the human.
 This is especially true for many women, who have been socialized to be non-assertive "helpmates," for people who have been raised in dysfunctional or chaotic circumstances that lacked fairness or consistency, and for many people who are attracted to, but may misunderstand, "Natural" Horsemanship.

-A word about Dominance and Leadership: The flipside of people who are afraid to assert their leadership for fear of upsetting their horse, are the people who are too focused on it.
+Dominance vs. Leadership: The flipside of people who are afraid to assert their leadership for fear of upsetting their horse, are the people who are too focused on it.
 They tend to see everything in terms of dominance and submission, winning and losing, and they misinterpret everything the horse does as being deliberate resistance or trying to dominate the human.
 Neither approach is accurate, and neither will be productive in the long term.

-4: The Leader is the one who gets the other to move:
+4: The Leader is the one who gets the other horse to move: